seejwy/skapi-doc/authentication/README.md

 <CodeSwitcher :languages="{js:'Using JavaScript',form:'Using Forms'}">
 <template v-slot:js>

-In this example, the `forgotPassword()` method is called with the user's email as a parameter.
-The user will receive an email containing a verification code that they can use to reset their password.

 ```js
 skapi.forgotPassword({email: 'someone@gmail.com'});
 // User receives an e-mail with a verification code.
 ```

+In this example, the `forgotPassword()` method is called with the user's email as a parameter.
+The user will receive an email containing a verification code that they can use to reset their password.

 </template>
 <template v-slot:form>

-In this example, a form is used to submit the email address.
-When the form is submitted, the `forgotPassword()` method is called with the email parameter.

 ```html
 <form onsubmit="skapi.forgotPassword(event,